 What is the population of South Korea/What is the population of the Republic of Korea?

-The Republic of Korea, more commonly known as South Korea, has a population of around 52 million.
+The Republic of Korea, more commonly known as South Korea, has a population of around 51.8 million as of 2022.
 This means that in a unified Korea the ROK would have about 2/3rds of the total population of the combined country.

 To read more about what a unified Korea might look like click here.